ZhymabekRoman/Exagear-For-Termux/README.md

 * High stable translating instructions

 ## Issues
-* Exagear For Termux is too slow.
+* Exagear For Termux is too slow, compared to Exagear Windows, but much faster than proot with QEMU

 Every process is hooked through ptrace(), so PRoot can hijack the system call arguments and return values.
 This is typically used to translate file paths so traced program will see the different file system layout.
 If you want to play games then please use Exagear Windows/RPG/Strategy